10 Things to do on President’s Day in New York

 Brooklyn Bridge Bike Rental

 If you were just thinking, ”I really need to get out more,” and by “out,” you mean an invigorating bike ride across the Brooklyn Bridge, you’re in luck.
-Brooklyn Bridge Bike Tours & Rentals offer both self-guided and guided bike tours; get yourself a set of wheels and go!
-The Brooklyn Bridge is a must-see spot (and a must-ride-across one as well.).
-Open in 1883, it’s now a national historic landmark with incredible views; it was once called the eighth wonder of the world.
-Grab some pals and get out there!
+Brooklyn Bridge Bike Tours & Rentals offers both self-guided and guided bike tours, so grab yourself a set of wheels and go!
+The Brooklyn Bridge is iconic, and riding a bike across it must be one of the best things to do on President's Day.
+Open in 1883, it’s now a national historic landmark with incredible views and was once called the Eighth Wonder of the World.

 Statue of Liberty and Ellis Island